08sunny06/Demo-repo/README.md

-Hello I am friendly and I want to make frieds
+Hello I am friendly and I want to make friends